Jennifer-I/employee-attendance-register/README.md

 ## Employee attendance register
 ### Description
-This is a simple employee attendance register system that allows employees to clock in and out of work.
+This is a simple employee attendance register system that allows employees to Sign in, Sign out and also register Sick Leave.
 ### Endpoints
 * POST http://localhost:1980/api/employee/createEmployee
 * POST http://localhost:1980/api/employee/login